chrisD91/anesthPlot/doc/source/index.rst

       - a work in progres
       - the processes are mainly focused on horses anesthesia (default values)
       - in our environment the data recorded came from either
           - an as3 or as5 anesthesia monitor (ekg, invasive pressure, etCO2, halogenate, spirometry)
           - a Taphonius equine ventilator
-        - (some ekg data extracted using a Televet holter system)
+          - (some ekg .csv data extracted using a Televet holter system)

 Features